nodesman/systemofmind/book/part_1/02_the_map_and_the_territory.md

-title: Chapter 2: The Map and The Territory
-parent: Part 1 — The Compass
-nav_order: 2
 ---
 title: Chapter 2: The Map and The Territory
-parent: Part 1 — The Compass
+parent: Part I The Compass
 nav_order: 2
 ---